Compassionate Insurance-Based Depression Treatment

 • Significant life events: Major transitions or losses, including the death of a loved one, separation, or unemployment, can trigger depressive episodes.

 Depression is a significant but treatable mental health condition.
-We offer a variety of mental health solutions tailored to different types of depression.
-Our treatments involve:
+Our Miami team offers experience using a variety of depression treatments.
+Our depression therapy solutions involve:

 Talk Therapy

 Talk therapy, also known as psychotherapy, serves as an effective treatment for mild depression and complements antidepressant use in more serious cases.
-We may use cognitive behavioral therapy (CBT), a highly effective form of talk therapy, which focuses on addressing present-day challenges.
+We may use cognitive behavioral therapy (CBT), a highly effective form of talk therapy that focuses on addressing present-day challenges.

 Medication Management